Skip to content

 ECG Knowledge Bank

-While employed at Abrazo Arizona Heart Hospital, I became increasingly fascinated with the physiology behind cardiac dysrhythmias and ECG diagnostics.
-The great thing about a telemetry gig: each 12-hour shift is different – for those with inquisitive, analytical personalities, it feeds your need.
+The physiology behind cardiac dysrhythmias and electrocardiography in diagnostics is fascinating.
+I worked part-time as a telemetry and ECG technician at Abrazo Heart Hospital while in graduate school at Arizona State University, where I was studying under a cardiovascular exercise physiologist.
+The great thing about each 12-hour shift is that it was different.
 Because the hospital specializes in heart and vascular treatments, each day would bring its own challenges.
 As patient statuses change or someone arrives through the ER, they have surgery or a procedure, anything can be expected.
 To be successful, it is necessary to consistently research information to improve proficiency – in journals, textbooks and self-study websites, discuss information with peers and nurses to expand all efforts to do a great job, and in turn, pass along new knowledge to help the staff.

 The experience prompted me to start compiling an ECG Knowledge Bank – a list of websites deemed worthwhile for all of those hard working folks in healthcare, academia, cardiac rehabilitation, firefighting – anyone that needs to obtain or maintain a thorough and accurate understanding of rhythm diagnostics.
 There is also discussion section on tricky rhythms and ways to differentiate them, as clinical reality is quite different from a textbook.
 This is a long term work in progress – there will be updates, so save the link if you find it useful, and please contact me if there is something you’d like to see added or expanded upon.
 Cheers!